-- Notice of funding availability All solicitation clearly state federal compliance requirements. - Application Each applicant is required to make assurances of compliance with Title VI, EEO, DBE, and other federal regulations as part of its grant submission.
-Grant application guidelines list required assurances and grant applicants are made aware they will be required to sign an assurance of compliance with Civil Rights requirements at the time the written agreement to receive funds is executed. - Grant Award Notice Appropriate Civil Rights clauses are included in grantee agreements. - Grant monitoring The checklist used during grantee reviews includes a section that verifies compliance with Civil Rights issues such as discrimination, employment, complaints, and accessibility of services.
+- Notice of Funding Availability All solicitations clearly state federal compliance requirements. - Application Each applicant is required to make assurances of compliance with Title VI, EEO, DBE, and other federal regulations as part of its grant submission.
+Grant application guidelines list required assurances and grant applicants are made aware they will be required to sign an assurance of compliance with Civil Rights requirements at the time the written Subrecipient Agreement is executed. - Grant Award Notice Appropriate Civil Rights clauses are included in grantee agreements. - Grant Monitoring The checklist used during grantee reviews includes a section that verifies compliance with Civil Rights issues such as discrimination, employment, complaints, and accessibility of services.